gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 usually *transmit-complete*, or the *delivery-complete* level.

 **_Note (Bug):_** The comm layer assumes that the default completion level is always transmit-complete.
-This is a bug which needs to be fixed, because a provider could certainly choose some other default.
+This is a bug, because a provider could certainly choose some other default.

 Transmit-complete, for the reliable endpoints used by comm=ofi, means that the operation has arrived at the peer and is no longer dependent on